Kaura Lighthouse

-Kaura Lighthouse (Kaura fyr) is a coastal lighthouse in the municipality of Åfjord in Trøndelag county, Norway.
+Kaura Lighthouse (Kaura fyr) is a coastal lighthouse in Åfjord Municipality in Trøndelag county, Norway.
 The 22 m tall tower is located on the small island of Kaura in the mouth of the Brandsfjorden about 9 km west of the village of Bessaker and about 8 km northwest of the village of Roan.
 The lighthouse was built in 1931 and automated in 1959.

 The red, cylindrical, cast iron tower has one white stripe around it and a white, stone foundation.
 The light sits at the top, at an elevation of 30 m above sea level.
 The 4,050-candela light emits two flashes every 10 seconds, flashing white, red, or green depending on direction.
 It can be seen for 10.8 nmi.
 There is a concrete boathouse on the shore of the small island that is connected to the lighthouse by a 40 m long concrete bridge.